vaishdho1/miniLlama2/README.md

 ## Running the code

-1.Run `setup.sh` for intitial configuration.
+1. Run `setup.sh` for intitial configuration.
-2.The various commands for running each feature are present in `commands.txt`.
+2. The various commands for running each feature are present in `commands.txt`.

 ## Results and Outputs